Alex Lanipekun: Early life

 Lanipekun was born in London, during the 1981 Brixton riot.
 His father is Nigerian and his mother is of half Italian and half English descent.
-When he was four, his parents separated and he moved from Brixton to Finsbury Park.
-An only child, he was raised in North London by his single mother, a secondary school music teacher.
-He attended Crowland Junior School, St Aidan's Primary School and then Rokesly Junior School, before attaining a financial scholarship to Christ's Hospital School in Horsham, West Sussex.
+He attained a financial scholarship to Christ's Hospital School in Horsham, West Sussex.
 He then attended Westminster College.
 Lanipekun has A-Levels in English, Psychology, History, Drama and Religious Studies.
 He then obtained a Grant to study for a BSc in Anthropology at University College London.
 After University, he attended the Royal Academy of Dramatic Art as a Grant Student.
 He was assisted financially by many Arts Charities and Foundations, including The Actors' Charitable Trust.
-Lanipekun has a younger brother and sister who live with his father and stepmother in South London.